sudhakar3697/awesome-electron-alternatives/README.md

 * [Monopoly on software development](https://itif.org/publications/2020/07/23/monopoly-myths-do-internet-platforms-threaten-competition/)
 * You are a curious person who always wants to learn something new
 * JS runtime like deno or another that does not work correctly in electron-js.
-* You want to create your own development platform. or you feel pressured into one or more of development platforms.
-Most of these development platforms work online on the web and are cross-platform, so you feel unmotivated to create a desktop solution with electron-js or any similar framework because you want to avoid doing anything unnecessary from a D.R.Y(Don't Repeat Yourself) perspective.
-That is, you don't want to do something over and over without much purpose or result.
+* Development platform.
 * You are used to the user experience on websites, webapps and applications on smartphones.
-And there are several rendering engines(gecko, khtml ...) or operating systems(haiku, amiga-os, redox-os ...) that electron-js does not support.
-And If you want to use these rendering engines, websites, apps or operating systems you would have to do a lot of portability work.
-* You do not agree with the software license provided by electron-js or the way electron-js is built.
+* There are several rendering engines or operating systems that Electron-js does not support.
+And if you want to use these technologies, you will have to do a lot of portability work.
+You do not agree with the software license provided by electron-js or the way electron-js is built.
 * You work with cloud computing models, such as serverless, database as a service, backend as a service or specific business models open core, freepremium, subscription model ... and most of these cloud computing models or business models work online on the web and are cross-platform.
 There is not much need to have a desktop version too.
 * You or your software development team are locked into a narrow set of solutions, frameworks(nw.js, tauri), softwares(dbdiagram), development platforms(airtable), programming paradigms(dataflow, visual, business oriented), technologies or programming language such as 8th, Xojo, cobol, delphi, r, julia, prograph, joule ...
 * It is possible to develop games with Electron-js, but for good game development it is not recommended